BTCPrivate/BTCP-Rebase/README.md

 IN DEVELOPMENT - FOR TESTING ONLY - DO NOT USE IN PRODUCTION
 ===========
-This is currently in development software, not all consensus rules have been implemented.
-You should NOT rely on this in production yet, for production use cases please use https://github.com/BTCPrivate/BitcoinPrivate/
+This is currently in development software, not all consensus rules have been implemented. **You should NOT rely on this in production yet**, for production use cases please use https://github.com/BTCPrivate/BitcoinPrivate/

 Development Status
 ------